-St Stephens Community Academy acknowledges that children with SEND may have faced multiple barriers to learning over the period of school closure due to the impact of Covid-V19.
-Applying the principle of equity, our team will consider how to provide additional and appropriate support where it is most needed in order to maximise engagement with learning.
-We will ensure we maintain a humane approach concerned with the fundamental wellbeing and positive development of our pupils.
+St Stephens Community Academy acknowledges that children with SEND may have faced multiple barriers to learning over the period of the school closure due to the impact of Covid-19.
+Applying the principle of equity, the school team considered how to provide additional and appropriate support where it was most needed in order to maximise engagement with learning, with the fundamental wellbeing and positive development of our pupils a priority.